 Non-Disclosure of the Identity

-One of the most important reasons on the part of the women not complaining about the act of sexual harassment to the committees is that of the fear of disclosing their identity in the public.
+One of the most important reasons by the women not complaining about the act of sexual harassment to the committees is that of the fear of disclosing their identity in the public.
 We live in a world in which even after 70 plus years of independence, the incident of sexual harassment is one of the taboos of the country.
-People generally do not talk about this openly.
+People rarely talk about this openly.
 Therefore, section 16 gives protection to the victim/aggrieved woman to conceal her identity.

-But the section also comes with the exception that if any information is served keeping in mind the aim of securing the ends of justice without disclosing the name, address, identity or any other particulars, then it will not be punished.
+But the section also comes with the exception that if it serves any information keeping in mind the aim of securing the ends of justice without disclosing the name, address, identity or any other details, then it will not be punished.

 Section 17 states the punishment for contravening section 16.
-As per section 17, whoever discloses any information related to the case in any manner, that person shall be liable for a penalty under as per the service rules.
+It states that, whoever discloses any information related to the case in any manner, that person shall be liable for a penalty under as per the service rules.

 The Act also provides the option of the appeal under Section 18.
 If it does not satisfy any person with the recommendations passed by the committee under: